Satellite conjunction analysis and the false confidence theorem: The False Confidence Theorem

 \subsection{Motivating Insight}

 Given highly uncertain data, it makes intuitive sense that one would not be certain of collision.
-With low-quality data, an analyst should be reluctant to assign a high degree of belief to any proposition.
+An analyst should be reluctant to assign a high degree of belief to any proposition, based on low-quality data.
 The problem is that, within the confines of probability theory, general non-commitment of belief is not an option.
 One of the axiomatic properties of probability functions is that they are additive.
-So, any belief not assigned to ``collision'' is automatically assigned to ``not-collision,'' i.e.,
+So, any belief not assigned to ``collision'' is automatically assigned to ``not-collision,'' i.e., $\textnormal{Bel}\!\left( \neg \mathbb{C} \right) = 1 - \textnormal{Bel}\!\left( \mathbb{C} \right)$.
 While a low assignment of belief to ``collision'' might seem natural when uncertainty is high, the consequently high assignment of belief to ``not-collision'' seems unnatural.
 The implication here is profound.
 If additivity is the root cause of false confidence, it means that false confidence is inherent to epistemic probability distributions, due to their mathematical structure.
 In Section~\ref{subsect:fct.theorem}, we show that this is exactly the case.